-Binding Financial Agreements (BFA) are commonly referred to as prenuptial agreements.
-They are available to the parties (or prospective parties) to a marriage or de facto relationship in order to settle the way in which their property interests will be changed should their marriage or de facto relationship breakdown.
-Prenuptial agreements are drafted to reflect agreed arrangements for the division or transfer of property, splitting of superannuation interests, maintenance of a spouse, provision for children or any other financial issues that may arise.
-They can be created in contemplation of marriage, during a marriage or a de facto relationship or following separation.
+Binding Financial Agreements (BFA) are commonly referred to as prenuptial agreements or prenups.
+They are available to the parties (or prospective parties) to a marriage or de facto relationship in order to settle the way in which their property interests will be adjusted should their marriage or de facto relationship breakdown.
+Prenuptial agreements are drafted to reflect the parties’ agreed arrangements for the division or transfer of property, splitting of superannuation interests, maintenance of a spouse, provision for children or any other financial issues that may arise on the breakdown on the relationship.
+They can be created in contemplation of marriage or a relationship, during a marriage or a de facto relationship or following separation.

-BFAs are often challenged in the Family Court.
+Binding financial agreements are often challenged in the Family Court.
 It is therefore important that the agreement is properly negotiated and drafted.
-Further, it is vital that strict criteria set out in the Family Law Act are complied with.
+This involves complying with the strict criteria set out in the Family Law Act.

 There are many grounds upon which a BFA might be set aside.
 So many as to raise the question of whether they can really be called binding at all.
 And certainly too many to traverse in this short article.

-Contact us now to discuss whether a BFA might be suitable for your circumstances.
+Contact us now to discuss whether a binding financial agreement or preup might be suitable for your circumstances.